Status: [content-frozen]

-Neil McGovern sent some \ bits from the Release Team where he asks for feedback previous release.
-He also addresses various subjects that are currently discussed: time based freezes, transitions, release goals, sprint organisation and 0-day NMU policy.# Removal: Old libs, HAL, defoma
+Neil McGovern sent some \ bits from the Release Team calling for feedback on the recent release.
+He also addresses various subjects that are currently under discussion: time-based freezes, transitions, release goals, sprint organisation and 0-day NMU policy.# Removal: Old libs, HAL, defoma

 Luk Claes proposed (among other ideas) to continue the \

-removal of obsolete libraries and Josselin Mouette suggested to \
+removal of obsolete libraries; Josselin Mouette suggested \

-Even if there used to be some work in progress to get rid of HAL
+Even though there has been some work in progress towards getting rid

 Christian Perrier also proposed to \